These are our most highly recommended vacation accommodations in Tuscany

 On-line since 1998

 Welcome to our Tuscany sightseeing and tourist information travel guide!
 Here we bring you an ever-increasing range of useful information about the main attractions, best sights and events of Tuscany as well as access to the best accommodations in Tuscany.

-Things to see, what to do, where to stay and what to eat and drink in the Region of Tuscany in central Italy.
+Things to see and do in Tuscany, where to stay in Tuscany and what to eat and drink in the Region of Tuscany in central Italy.

 High season in Tuscany runs from April through October, with June and then September being usually the most pleasant periods to be here.
 The Spring, Summer and Autumn months are preferred because they are for the most part warm and the days are long.
 April and October are the traditionally “wet” months but in fact rain in Tuscany comes mainly in the form of brief showers and thunderstorms – days of solid rain are very rare.